Frequently Asked Questions

 Must I pay anything to submit my work or for publication?

-No. Contributors do not pay anything to submit or be published in Orama.
+No. Contributors do not pay anything to submit or to be published in Orama.
 Orama works on the same basis as traditional academic journals.

 Will I lose ownership of my work?